adap/flower/doc/source/contributor-ref-good-first-contributions.rst

 Otherwise, if you don't find a baseline you'd like to work on, be sure to open a new issue with the baseline request template!

-Request for Examples
+Request for examples
 --------------------

 We wish we had more time to write usage examples because we believe they help users to get started with building what they want to build.
 Here are a few ideas where we'd be happy to accept a PR:

-- First MXNet 1.6 example (MNIST)
-- ImageNet (PyTorch/TensorFlow)
-- LSTM (PyTorch/TensorFlow)
-- Transformer (PyTorch/TensorFlow)
+- Llama 2 fine-tuning, with Hugging Face Transformers and PyTorch
-- BERT (PyTorch/TensorFlow)
+- XGBoost
+- Android ONNX on-device training